r-e-x-a-g-o-n/IaC-boilerplate/Temp/AutoGrader_README.md

     > **NOTE !**
     In every TEST cell, it is necessary to initialize a `local_points` variable to 0, and if the student answer is correct, then add  up a point to this variable, e.g. `local_points = local_points + 2` (in case it is worth 2 points).

-    > See an example of TEST cell in the template
+    > See an example of TEST cell in the example notebooks

 	- **SOLUTION Cell**